Are You Ready for 2026?

 Ask the Attorney: What Do I Do Right Away as the Executor Once My Loved One Passes Away?

 Being the executor of an estate is a major responsibility.
 It can be overwhelming to take those first steps of executorship, especially as you’re dealing with the loss of a loved one.
-Fortunately, whether you live in Kentucky, Ohio, or any other state, the duties of an executor tend to remain the...
+Fortunately, whether you live in Kentucky, Kentucky, or any other state, the duties of an executor tend to remain the...

 Trusts Aren’t Just for the Wealthy — A Primer on a Power Tool to Protect Your Loved Ones